Viyom/Implementation-of-PI-controller-in-ns-3/src/traffic-control/doc/pi.rst

    $ ./waf --run "red-vs-pi --PrintHelp"
    $ ./waf --run "red-vs-pi --queueDiscType=PI"

-The expected output from the previous commands are 10 .pcap files.

 Validation
 **********

 The PI model is tested using :cpp:class:`PiQueueDiscTestSuite` class defined in `src/traffic-control/test/pi-queue-test-suite.cc`.
-The suite includes 2 test cases:
+The suite includes 3 test cases:

 * Test 1: The first test checks the enqueue/dequeue with no drops and makes sure that PI attributes can be set correctly.
-* Test 2: The second test checks the enqueue/dequeue with drops according to PI algorithm
+* Test 2: drops according to default PI algorithm
+* Test 3: high value of m_w

 The test suite can be run using the following commands: